litmuschaos/litmus/CONTRIBUTING.md

 ### Generating/Updating Mocks for `chaoscenter/graphql/server`

+To generate new mocks or update existing mocks:

   - Follow the instructions to install [mockery](https://vektra.github.io/mockery/latest/installation/).
   - If generating mocks for existing interface simply run `mockery`.
   - If generating mocks for new interface update [`.mockery.yaml`](././chaoscenter/graphql/server/.mockery.yaml) and run `mockery`.

 ---